dkershner6/AutomatedMinesweeper/README.md

  the blast radius of that mine will be triggered to explode in one second.
 The mine you manually explode blows up at time 0.

- Your Task: Write a program which will read in a mines file and output the maximum number of mines you can explode.
+ Your Task: Write a program which will read in a mines array and output the maximum number of mines you can explode.
 Also output which mine you need to manually set off to explode this maximum number.
 Since there may be multiple mines that blow up a maximal